The US sanctions more foreign firms in a bid to choke off Russia’s supplies for its war in Ukraine

 A series of United Arab Emirates firms alleged to have shipped aviation equipment, machines for data reception and more also were sanctioned.
 And UAE-based ARX Financial Engineering Ltd. was sanctioned for allegedly being involved in finding ways for Russian rubles to be sent from sanctioned Russian bank VTB Bank and converted to U.S. dollars.

-Turken and a representative from ARX were not available for comment on Thursday.
+Turken and a representative from ARX were not immediately available for comment on Thursday.

 Treasury Secretary Janet Yellen said Russia “is dependent on willing third-country individuals and entities to resupply its military and perpetuate its heinous war against Ukraine and we will not hesitate in holding them accountable.”